Schroder, Davis lead Lakers' late rally past Magic | Taiwan News | 2021/04/27

 ORLANDO, Fla.
-(AP) — Dennis Schroder scored 13 of 21 points in the fourth quarter, Anthony Davis added 18 points and eight rebounds and the Los Angeles Lakers rallied in the fourth quarter to beat the Orlando Magic 114-103 on Monday night.
+(AP) — Dennis Schroder scored 13 of 21 points in the fourth quarter, Anthony Davis added 18 points and eight rebounds and the Los Angeles Lakers rallied to beat the Orlando Magic 114-103 on Monday night.

 Trailing 80-79 following a sluggish third quarter, the Lakers’ offense came alive late to end their losing streak at three games.
 LA outscored Orlando 35-23 in the fourth period, improving to 19-12 on the road and 9-20 when trailing after three quarters.